 The Bodhisatta was once a monkey.
 He lived in the Himalayas and was the leader of a troop of eighty thousand.
-The residents of a nearby village sometimes lived there and sometimes traveled away.
+The residents of a nearby village sometimes traveled away, leaving it empty.
 In this village was a massive Malabar ebony tree, and if the people were gone during fruiting season the monkeys went to eat its fruit.

 One day a scout monkey brought word that the tree’s branches were bending from the weight of the fruit, but the people were there.
 The Bodhisatta said they could not go because humans are dangerous, but the other monkeys wanted the fruit very badly and suggested they go eat at midnight when everybody was sleeping.
 The Bodhisatta agreed with this plan, so that night the whole troop crept silently into the village and feasted.